 “Isn’t it obvious?
-You have been promoted over her brother at every turn.”
+You’ve been promoted over her brother at every turn.”

-“That’s true, of course.
-But it’s more.
+“That’s true.
+But it’s more than that.
 I would have decamped long time gone, but for you.
-Me flown, to whom do you look for guidance?
+Me flown, to whom do you go for guidance?
 Your father?
-Your uncle Tancredo, on your mother’s side at all times?
+Your uncle Tancredo, taking your mother’s part in all things?
 I have tried to fill a father role.
 I must stick until I see you settled into life.
 Ametza at your side, there’s a start.
-If I can improve your financial prospects, and I believe I can, I will sleep easy up to Paris.”
+If I can improve your financial outlook, and I believe I can, I will sleep easy up to Paris.”

 “What about my cheese?
 You praise it to high heaven.
-You don’t believe in it after all?”
+You don’t believe in me after all?”

 “Your Highness, your cheese is, thus far, no more than a happy hobby.
 It may go, it may not.
 It may take years to turn a profit.
 I can’t wait that long.
 You have a job of work ahead of you.
 You must make the case for your product against jealously protected regional manufactures.
 The farther afield, due to the issues we’ve mentioned and others, the more difficult it will be to compete.
 As Gus says, cash and carry, you can’t beat it.
 But retailing to our home folk won’t suffice.
 Buttonholing diplomats, praying they recommend you to their countrymen, that’s a nice daydream.
 Happily, the solution sits on our very doorstep.
 The pilgrim path along the coast, drawing from all Europe, we must tap into that tributary.
 A fraction of that flood will do us beautifully.
-I tell you, this thing will work if, a big if, if we handle it well.”
+This idea will work if–a big if–we handle it well.”

 “You might as well sign on,” mutters d’Ollot.
-“Follow the money is the standard way to determine culpability.
+“Follow-the-money is the standard way to determine culpability.
 You, Highness, will be the major winner, willing participant or not.
-It may take some time for this fact to sink in, but it will, eventually.
-Best give it your all.
+It may take some time for this fact to sink in, but it will.
+Give it your all.
 Frankly, you have nothing to lose.”

 “Shush with that talk,” warns Zagi.
 Gus glowers at him.
 “Bitts, listen to me.
 I feel a responsibility to look after you, as I have tried to look after your father.
-Almost from infancy I was put in charge of him.
-I kept him focused on his schoolwork and calmed his anxieties, of which he has many, as you know.
-Come now, have you heard no ugliness about me?”
+I was put in charge of him.
+I helped him with his schoolwork and calmed his fits.
+Come, have you heard no ugliness about me?”

 “That nibbles at it, but skirts the core calamity.
 I can hardly believe that someone hasn’t shoved it in your face by now, but we are all in terror of your mother, aren’t we?
 She wants something buried, buried it is.
 Jakome’s father was my father.
-I am his half-brother, yes, your half-uncle.
-Your mother loathes me for it, and would be overjoyed to destroy me.
-Our naughtiness exposed, she could hound me tooth and nail and no one would wonder at it.
+I am his half-brother, your half-uncle.
+Your mother loathes me for it.
+Our naughtiness exposed, she could hound me tooth and nail and no one would wonder why.

 “Your Grandpa bought my Mama into the Convent at Pau with the dowry of a countess.
-That rankled your grandmother, and it irks our current queen equally.
-Money that should have come to her was thrown away on a flirt housemaid who was, incidentally, beloved.
-That figures into the animus in a powerful way.
+That enraged your grandmother and it irks our current queen equally.
+Money that should have come to her was thrown away on a housemaid who was, incidentally, beloved.
 As bad or worse, my sharp wit is in stark contrast to the lesser capacity of your poor papa.
 Zamanthe wishes me to Hell every time she sets eyes on me.”

 “I suppose it may be true,” whispers Bittor.
 “You and father look so alike.”

-“For your sake, uncle, yours alone, I may consent to sign your document.
+“For your sake, uncle, I may consent to sign your document.
 But I insist to learn why I was as good as announced your confederate on no basis whatsoever.
 I was reluctant.
-I believe I made that clear.
 You begged me to sleep on it, and I agreed to do so.
-This fool, taking for granted that I would come around, found it useful to advertise the plan, and to link me to it.
+This fool, taking for granted that I would come around, found it useful to advertise the plan and to link me to it.
 I find M. d’Ollot’s claim to sound practices ludicrous.
 Let him convince me otherwise, if he can.”

 “Speak up, big mouth,” directs Zagi.